DenSpec/Firecord/README.md

 # I love easters-eggs...

 Can you find them all?
-Contact me through my site! ``DenSpec#tbcD``

-Maybe even if you find the page listing all the easters eggs? (no it's wrong otherwise too easy)